 - Experience high anxiety due to fear or low tolerance to pain - it can help to prevent or address dental phobias (fear of the dentist or oral surgery);

 - Have an allergy to local aesthetic or for whom local anesthetic is not effective in pain control;

 - Require complex or invasive oral surgery procedures, or oral surgery procedures that would otherwise require multiple visits if performed without sedation;

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Family Dental at Alafaya Crossings, your comfort during dental procedures is important to us.
-Call us at 407-542-1542 for more information about sedation dentistry.
+At Family Dental at Alafaya Crossings, your comfort during oral surgery procedures is important to us.
+Call us at 407-542-1542 for more information.